COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 **Conclusion:**
 Considering the need for high concurrency, performance, and reliability, Go is the optimal choice for our API component.
 Its alignment with our architecture strategies ensures that we can build a fast, efficient, and maintainable backend for our application.

-Certainly!
-Here's the comparison for database components in Markdown format:

 ### Database Components

 #### 1. PostgreSQL